Parta/smallbackendproject/README.md

 __Coping with Increased Load__

 I would keep with one table to hold the Facebook fans data for all the companies.
-100 000 fan_count lookups x 6 times / hour x 24 hours / day ~ (order of magnitude) 10 million rows added / day
+100 000 fan_count lookups x 6 times / hour x 24 hours / day ~ (order of magnitude) 10 million rows added / day.
-Each month, (order of magnitude) 100 million rows added Each year, (order of magnitude) a few billion rows added
+Each month, (order of magnitude) 100 million rows added.
+Each year, (order of magnitude) a few billion rows added.

 This is a lot, but it's not straining the limits of a relational database engine like MySQL.
 That's doable.